harshrathee7/open-redirection/README.md

-### Open Redirection Vulnerability
+### **Open Redirection Vulnerability**

--
-Open redirect is a web security vulnerability where an application allows unvalidated or uncontrolled redirections to external URLs.
-Attackers exploit this to redirect users to malicious websites, often for phishing, malware distribution, or bypassing security controls.
+**Open Redirect** is a web security vulnerability where an application allows unvalidated or uncontrolled redirections to external URLs.
+Attackers exploit this to **redirect users to malicious websites**, often for phishing, malware distribution, or bypassing security controls.

 ---

 ## How Open Redirect Works